The Number One Reason People Give Up On Their Dreams Boil Down To This

 Jack and Tim are lifelong friends and passionate guitar players.
 While not exceptionally gifted at the beginning of their journeys, both guitarists worked hard to improve through practice, private lessons, and playing gigs.
 Their progress was noteworthy, but they had a long way to go on stage with B.B.
 King, John Mayer, and other guitar legends.

 Both guitarists kept climbing ranks through their senior year.
-Feeling ambitious, they auditioned for Berklee School of Music – a prestigious music school in Boston – hoping to learn from the best guitar teachers in the world.
+Feeling ambitious, they auditioned for Berklee College of Music – a prestigious music school in Boston – hoping to learn from the best guitar teachers in the world.
 They prepared day and night for their auditions before arriving and giving their all.

 Tim decided that if he wasn't good enough to learn from the best teachers in the world, he should hang up his instrument.
 It was game over in his mind, and his journey as a rising guitarist ended abruptly.